 Shortcut: Control + Option + (+ or –)

-In case you’re wondering why the Opacity shortcut in After Effects is T, that’s because opacity is the opposite of transparency.
+In case you’re wondering why the After Effects Opacity Shortcut is T, that’s because opacity is the opposite of transparency.
 If you want to manually adjust a selected layer’s opacity by 1%, simply use Control + Option + (plus or minus) on the numeric keyboard.

 3. After Effects Keyboard Shortcut: Rename